microsoft/DiskANN/README.md

 - [Commandline examples for using in-memory streaming indices](workflows/dynamic_index.md)
 - To be added: Python interfaces and docker files

-Please cite this package in your work as:
+Please cite this software in your work as:

 ```
 @misc{diskann-github,